Steps To Selling A House To A Family Member

 A neutral third party should evaluate your home’s value.
 A professional appraisal can offer a more educated decision on your home’s official market value – the home's value may have changed since you first bought it.
 Either you or your family member can pay for the home appraisal to get the home’s official value.

-Your real estate agent can also run a comparative market analysis using the MLS to find the home value.
+Your real estate agent can also run a comparative market analysis using the Multiple Listing Service (MLS) to help determine the home’s fair market value.

 Closing on a house with a family member may differ from when you originally closed on your home.
 It's a good idea to hire a lawyer to oversee the accuracy of all closing documents.

-However, if your family member will buy the home with a loan, the lender will mandate a traditional closing that involves a title company.
+However, if your family member buys the home with a mortgage loan, the lender will mandate a traditional closing that involves a title company.

 Read through the following tips before you sell your house to a family member.
 You may need to apply all these ideas when you move through the sale process.